 If the drain is flowing, open the hot water tap to flush away the debris.
 However, if you haven’t cleaned the drain recently, you might have to repeat the aforementioned steps at least twice.

 Alternatively, you can use the baking soda and salt method.
 Add a cup of baking soda into the drain and follow it with ½ cup salt.
 Let it sit for a few hours (best if you leave it overnight).
 Follow this with a few cups of hot water, and if the drain is unblocked, flush it with hot tap water.

 Make a solution of lemon and water and pour it down the drain to make your sink or tub smell fresh and nice.
 Once the process is complete, replace any stoppers or drain covers you removed.

-Now that you’re familiar with the super simple steps of how to clean drain with baking soda and vinegar, let’s go on to answer some common confusions and questions asked.
+Now that you’re familiar with the super simple steps of how to clean the drain with baking soda and vinegar let’s go on to answer some common confusions and questions asked.